andyml123/andyml123.github.io/get-well-wishes.md

 ---
 layout: page
-title: Top 100 Get Well Wishes
+title: Top 100 Get Well Wishes for a Speedy Recovery
 title2: Get Well Wishes
 description: >-
   Find the best get well wishes and let a friend or loved one know you're